 - 6. How do I bail someone out?

 - 9. Are there interpreters?

-The RJC is a large structure in downtown Las Vegas that houses three different courts:
+The RJC is a large structure in downtown Las Vegas that houses two different courts:

 - Las Vegas Justice Court, and